 Katie Hopkins currently writes a mixed-media column called Hopkins World for The Rebel Media, a far-right Canadian political and social commentary media website.
 A former Rebel staffer told Vice that The Rebel Media founder, Ezra Levant, is willing to put money into any reporter or story “as long as they are willing to say things about Muslims.”
-On The Rebel, Hopkins is listed as a Shillman fellow, a fellowship run through the anti-Muslim organization, David Horowitz Freedom Center, and funded by tech billionaire Robert Shillman.
+On The Rebel, Hopkins is listed as a Shillman fellow, a fellowship run through the anti-Muslim organization, David Horowitz Freedom Center (DHFC), and funded by tech billionaire Robert Shillman.

 Hopkins previously served as a columnist for the UK paper, The Sun, from October 2013 to September 2015, and Mail Online, affiliate website of The Daily Mail, from October 2015 to October 2017.
 Hopkins has also written columns for Breitbart, an online conservative media site which Atlantic journalist, Peter Beinart, describes as being filled with “generalized, anti-Muslim sentiment.”